pypa/hatch/docs/history/hatchling.md

 ***Fixed:***

-- Fix parsing dependencies for environments when warnings are emitted
 - Properly handle non-zero version epoch for the `standard` version scheme
 - Fix the `wheel` build target for case insensitive file systems when the project metadata name does not match the directory name on disk
 - The `app` build target no longer has suppressed output